asmuth/brokerd/README.md

 is a simple command line client.
 For more information please [check out the documentation](https://brokerd.org)

-    Usage: $ brokerctl <command> [OPTIONS]
+    Usage: $ brokerd [OPTIONS]
-       -v, --verbose             Run in verbose mode
+       --listen_http <addr>          Listen for HTTP connection on this address --datadir <dir>               Set the data directory
+       --disklimit <limit>           Delete old messages to keep total size < limit --disklimit_channel <limit>   Delete old messages to keep every channel size < limit --daemonize                   Daemonize the server
+       --pidfile <file>              Write a PID file
+       --loglevel <level>            Minimum log level (default: INFO) --[no]log_to_syslog           Do[n't] log to syslog
+       --[no]log_to_stderr           Do[n't] log to stderr
        -?, --help                    Display this help text and exit -V, --version                 Display the version of this binary and exit

     Examples:
-       $ brokerctl tail mytopic
+       $ brokerd --datadir /var/brokerd --listen_http localhost:8080
+       $ brokerd --datadir /var/brokerd --listen_http localhost:8080 --disklimit 20GB

 Building